Mu Chun

-Mu Chun is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Little Unrestrained", he ranks 80th among the 108 Stars of Destiny and 44th among the 72 Earthly Fiends.
+Mu Chun is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Little Unrestrained", he ranks 80th among the 108 Heroes and 44th among the 72 Earthly Fiends.

 Background

-Mu Chun is nicknamed “Little Unrestrained" as his elder brother Mu Hong is called "The Unrestrained".
-The Mus, who are wealthy and skilled in martial arts, have huge influence and are feared in Jieyang Town (揭陽鎮; believed to be in present-day Jiujiang, Jiangxi) near the Xunyang River, where they live.
+Mu Chun and his elder brother, "Unrestrained" Mu Hong, come from a wealthy family in Jieyang Town (揭陽鎮; believed to be in present-day Jiujiang, Jiangxi), where they are both respected and feared by the local townsfolk.